 Hello you lovely people!

-Today’s blog post and recipe for these gorgeous Vegan Spiced Pecan Chocolates is brought to you by my good friend and fellow vegan blogger Rachel from Healthyandpsyched.
+Today’s blog post and recipe for these gorgeous Vegan Spiced Pecans Chocolates is brought to you by my good friend and fellow vegan blogger Rachel from Healthyandpsyched.

-Both Rachel and me decided to do a recipe swap between our blogs – so her followers are getting a savoury recipe for Vegan Ricotta & Spinach Ravioli (that are also gluten-free!) and you guys get to try out a sweet recipe for these wonderful looking Pecan Crunch Chocolates!
+Both Rachel and me decided to do a recipe swap between our blogs – so her followers are getting a savoury recipe for Vegan Ricotta & Spinach Ravioli (that are also gluten-free!) and you guys get to try out a sweet recipe for these wonderful looking spiced Pecans Crunch Chocolates!

 Rachel and I first met about 1.5 year ago at a blogger meet up of the Just V Show – and bonded right away!
 Unfortunately Rachel is not based in London, but we get to see each other regularly whenever she comes down to London, and I am super excited to be sharing her recipe here today!

-Let me not keep her recipe from you any longer (cause I totally know you’re already craving the chocolates after seeing the thumbnail!), here you go:
+Let me not keep her recipe from you any longer (cause I totally know you’re already craving the spiced pecans chocolates after seeing the thumbnail!), here you go:

 “I’ve just discovered how to make chocolate and now I want to share the recipe with the world!
 I had a few mishaps before I came to this method and chocolate recipe.
 It was disappointing, but you live and learn.